We’ve all heard how church attendance is declining in America. The religious “nones” are rising in number. Nominal Christians are falling away.

 Our children have become even more casual about weekly worship attendance.
 I recently interviewed the leaders of a large church in Arizona.
 They surveyed their young families and discovered they attended church an average of 1.6 times per month (out of a possible 4.3 weekends/month).
 In addition, only 20% of their members attend at least 3 times a month.
 And just 4 percent are “full attenders” like my father-in-law – in the pews at least 48 weeks a year.

 I’m not here to argue whether a faithful Christian must go to church every Sunday.
 But I am curious how churchgoing changed from being foundational to optional in the minds of many Christians.
-Let me offer nine possible reasons:
+Let me offer ten possible reasons:

 - Social expectation and pressures have lightened.
 People used to live their lives according to social convention.
 Those who strayed from accepted norms were ostracized and shamed.
 Churches used this power to “guilt” people into a variety of behaviors, including weekly church attendance.
 Obviously this doesn’t work any more.